Shmarya Yehuda Leib Medalia: Biography

-In 1938, he was accused in court of communicating with Lubavitcher rebbe Yosef Yitzchok Schneersohn, and with German agents; also with corrupting the youth.
+The Military Collegium of the Supreme Court of the Soviet Union found him guilty under Articles 58-8 and 58-11 of Russian criminal code.
 Upon conviction, he was shot and buried in the common tomb in the Kommunarka shooting ground.
 He was posthumously exonerated after twenty years.
 Rabbi Pinchas Goldschmidt, who held the post of the rabbi of Moscow in 1991, presented the Choral Synagogue with a parokhet or ark curtain, in memory of Rabbi Medalia.
+Goldschmidt later left Russia and was declared an enemy of the state over his views on the Russian invasion of Ukraine, the first time since Medalia a rabbi was declared this.